 Read more about having surgery.

 Other treatment options

 Surgery is often the only way to treat an abscess and remove all the infected tissue.

-Sometimes, an abscess can drain by itself without treatment.
+Sometimes, an abscess can drain by itself without treatment, or be very small and not need any surgery.
 Your surgeon talks to you about your treatment options.

 Risks of surgery for a perianal abscess

-- Other possible complications are bleeding, problems with your wound (such as delayed healing) and scars.
+- problems with your wound (including delayed healing and wound infection)

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
 If you decide to have surgery, we will ask you to sign a consent form.
 This says that you agree to have the treatment and understand what it involves.

 If you would like more information about our consent process, please speak to a member of staff caring for you.